Meet our Artists

 As a Creative Navigator and in my group sessions, I draw on creative tools to help people find their own way forwards.
 Everyone is encouraged to express themselves, whether that’s through poetry, the spoken word, found objects, or collage.

-Each group is informal, social, supportive and fun so that everyone can grow in confidence, make new friends, nurture useful skills, and improve their wellbeing.
+Each group is informal, social, supportive and fun so that everyone can grow in confidence, make new friends, nurture useful skills, and improve their health and wellbeing.
 Within this new-found creative space, the group becomes a real lifeline.
 Many set up Move On groups that run on for years to come.
-It’s wonderful to see everyone continue to support and inspire eachother because they know the difference that creativity has made in their lives.
+It’s wonderful to see everyone continue to support and inspire eachother because they know the huge difference that creativity has made in their lives.